LevanVans/simpleForum/README.md

 Updated status on posts and comments will be visible if update and create DateTime will be different ()

+'''
-''' Not Authenticated users can't Visit edit , delete or add urls .
+Not Authenticated users can't Visit edit , delete or add urls .
 Authenticated users can't edit, delete other user's posts they will be redirected to Home Page

+For non Authenticated users will be visible Login and Registration Form , For authenticated Users will be visible Create post and Logout buttons

 ModelForms and their Validation .
 During creating Post or Comment "user" field will be filled automatically by active user data username will be saved Lowercased in user Table .